domsim1/stardew-valley-deluxe-hats-mod/README.md

 ## Help

-If you know the basics C# and would like help implementing a hat feature, open an issue with the `help wanted` tag explaining what you are trying to accomplish and I (or maybe someone in the community) will be happy to help.
+If you know the basics of C# and would like help implementing a hat feature, open an issue with the `help wanted` tag explaining what you are trying to accomplish and I (or maybe someone in the community) will be happy to help.